Methanol as Motor Fuel

 - General aspects of methanol/biomethanol as motor fuel, including fuel properties

 - Analysis on what stopped methanol from entering the fuel market earlier

 - Cost evaluations

-Participants of this task will send reports and information of the methanol views and activities in their countries to the WP leader.
+Participants of this task sent reports and information of the methanol views and activities in their countries to the WP leader.